 So, we discover Health Savings Accounts are not snake-oil, a quick-fix solution to every healthcare problem ever complained about.
 No good idea is improved by such exaggeration.
 What is offered here is a long-term plan for greatly reducing the cost of healthcare, conceivably cutting it in half.
 It has some features which would show quick results, and we must devise a transition plan which puts them first.
 But it might take fifty years to achieve it all, and much can happen to upset plans in fifty years.
 The plan of this book is to suggest what should be done, in more or less the order of when to do it.
 But first to sketch in -- very briefly -- the final goals for doing any of it.

-What Have Your Done for Me, Lately?
+What Have You Done for Me, Lately?
 What I propose is a healthcare network of existing systems, linked together one by one with the retirement and investment incentives of Health (and Retirement) Savings Accounts.
 The short term value of the network is to create a unified transfer system to the more distant goals, providing some time to reach them.
-The HSA will be tempted to wander from its mission, but should remain as simple as possible -- a gussied-up transfer vehicle for healthcare funds.
+The HSA will be tempted to wander from its mission but should remain as simple as possible -- a gussied-up transfer vehicle for healthcare funds.
 Most of the elements are in place for this, although some enabling amendments might be suggested.
 Meanwhile, the option must persist for using HRSAs by themselves as total lifetime coverage, since transitional changes may leave some people without suitable alternatives.
 But repairing existing programs rather than replacing them--Medicare, in particular--usually offers the advantage of shortening the transition time.
 The long transition period is certainly what people will find hardest to accept.

 With the framework in place, the institutions attached to it should be gradually coaxed into externalizing their surpluses (dividends or their equivalent) instead of re-investing them, allowing surplus to flow between low-cost and high-cost eras of consumers' lives within the network, ultimately ending up as individual retirement financing in the private sector.
-That last part may be hard for people working in the public sector to accept, because it removes the government as insurer of last resort for pensions.
-But for reasons too obscure to describe here, that was never possible as long as Congress controlled the extension of national debt.
-And that in turn was driven by the conviction the private sector was a superior creator of wealth, not an unlimited source of taxes.
+That last part may be hard for people working in the public sector to accept because it removes the government as the insurer of last resort for pensions.
+But for reasons too obscure to describe here, that was never possible as long as Congress controlled the extension of the national debt.
+And that, in turn, was driven by the conviction the private sector was a superior creator of wealth, not an unlimited source of taxes.
 Ultimately, our model is the goose that laid golden eggs.

 An easy early step would be to create following-year bonuses for low expenditures within the "pearls" on this string.
 Much will depend on intervening national politics, and it is intended to avoid including ACA or employer-based insurance until the direction clarifies.
 Meanwhile, everyone might have the option of adopting an HRSA fully, plus Medicare, plus the childhood transfer mechanism.
 The ultimate unified vehicle would be an accordion-structured First and Last Years of Life Reinsurance (see below), although if several variants emerge, that would be fine.